 Within the EU, the mandatory uniform service level of deposit insurance is laid down in an EU regulation.
 Deposits made in banks domiciled in the territory of the EU are insured by the respective national deposit insurance institution established in the country of domicile.
-Such protection includ es all EU member states where the said bank accepts deposits.
+Such protection includes all EU member states where the said bank accepts deposits.
 For example, deposits accepted by the Hungarian branch of a bank registered in France will be insured by the French deposit insurance institution, whereas deposits accepted by the German branch of a bank domiciled in Hungary are insured by NDIF.
-We must note here that compensation for deposits placed in the foreign branch of a bank domiciled in Hungary NDIF will pay the compensation in the official currency of the country in which the branch is located.
+We must note here that compensation for deposits placed in the foreign branch of a bank domiciled in Hungary NDIF will pay the compensation in the official currency of the country where the branch operates.

 16. ON DEPOSITING MONEY, IS

 IT POSSIBLE TO

 ENCOUNTER DEPOSIT INSURANCE

 WITH CONDITIONS

 DIFFERENT FROM

 THOSE OF THE

+HUNGARIAN

+DEPOSIT

-HUNGARIAN DEPOSIT INSURANCE
+INSURANCE

 SCHEME?